natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/iterable_iterator.rst

     StopIteration:

-After elements are ended, Stopiteration exception is returned.
+After elements are ended, ``Stopiteration`` exception is raised.
 In order for iterator to return elements again, it has to be re-created.
-Similar actions are performed when **for** loop iterates items in the list:
+Similar steps are performed when ``for`` loop iterates items in the list:

 .. code:: python